 - They are acting out because they are hurting

-- They have a build up of emotions that their little being are trying to release
+- They have a build-up of emotions that their little beings are trying to release

 - That they are doing it with you because they feel safe and loved by you

 If you can find a mantra that works for you along the lines of the points above it can be really helpful to hold it while responding to your child.
 Your child will energetically sense when you come from a place of compassion and love.